zb77724/JoestarComics/documentation/specifications/business_requirements_specification.md

 - Create, Delete and Edit Products

-    The admin should be able to upload new products, as well as delete or modify existing ones.
+    The admin should be able to upload new products, as well as delete, modify existing ones or modify their quantities.

 - Rating